 Wavelet Tessellation is two analytical approaches to processing complex signals integrated together into one workflow.
-A wavelet transform is a process of performing multi-scale edge detection on a signal such as gamma or geochemical variable, while the wavelet tessellation turns the signal into an interpretable pattern that can be related to the geology.
+A wavelet transform is a process of performing multi-scale edge detection on a signal using a Gaussian wavelet transform (DoG wavelet) for which the second derivative is known as the Mexican Hat filter The tessellation is a method of mapping regularised geometries onto the wavelet transform to better visualise the signal and help the correlation to natural patterns in the geology.